-Join the cycling path, the Atlantic Way near Carriço, that leads through the Pinhal de Leiria, a pine tree forest which was planted by a king in the 14th century to provide timber to build ships to discover New World and sea route to India (hundreds of years later).
+Cycle a few kilometres to join the cycling path, the Atlantic Way, that leads through the Pinhal de Leiria, a pine tree forest which was planted by a king in the 14th century to provide timber to build ships to discover New World and sea route to India (hundreds of years later).
 There are numerous small beaches along the cycle path which crosses this immense pine forest.
-Places like Praia do Pedrogão, da Vieira and São Pedro de Moel are like oases in this countryside of pine forest covered dunes.
+Places like Praia do Pedrogão, da Vieira.
+Arriving at São Pedro de Moel a picgturesque seaside village.

-Ride through pine forests passing h beautiful beaches to arrive at Nazaré, a typical Portuguese fishing village.
-Follow a scenic route along the coast to Óbidos, the most beautiful and well preserved medieval village in Portugal, with an incredible castle above it.
+Ride through pine forests passing beautiful beaches to arrive at Nazaré, a typical Portuguese fishing village and world-famous as a surfing destination.
+Turn inland towards Óbidos, the most beautiful and well preserved medieval village in Portugal, with an incredible castle above it.
 Wander the cobbled lanes and streets to soak up the wonderful atmosphere.

 Ride to the coast passing a beautiful lagoon.
 Discover Peniche Peninsula, an area full of fishing traditions and incredible rock formations and cliffs.
 Finish the day at wild and beautiful Carvoeiro Cape then return to Peniche for overnight accommodation.

 Ride along the sea and sometimes inland in a hillier region with fields of different crops and colours.
 Reach white-washed Ericeira draped picturesquely over a sandstone cliff.